1.1 Organisations and purpose

 Taking one of the organisations familiar to you, identify the main purpose of the organisation, then draw a systems map to identify the different activities undertaken within the organisation to achieve that purpose.

-(Note: guidance on drawing systems maps is available in the Guide to diagrams.)course and on the
+(Note: guidance on drawing systems maps is available in the Systems diagramming [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] course and on the Guide to diagrams.)

 I’ve chosen the informal badminton club I belong to.
 It is less of a club, more of an informal group of friends.
 The main purpose is to play badminton for enjoyment and socialising.
 My systems map shows the main activities associated with this purpose.
 Not everyone does all of the activities all of the time, but they are necessary to enable the organisation to function.